 |Train frequency||1 a day|

-Eurostar is the premier high-speed railway service which connects the United Kingdom with Europe through the Channel Tunnel, also known as the Chunnel, with journeys connecting London St Pancras International with Paris, Brussels and Amsterdam among other popular European cities.
-With its high-speed service reaching speeds up to 186 mph (300 km/h), the Eurostar makes travel between the UK and Europe as smooth and easy as possible.
-When you book your London to The Hague train, you can choose between ticket types like Standard, Standard Premier (with spacious seats and light refreshments served), and Business Premier (with flexible travel options, spacious seats, lounge access, hot meals served and priority boarding).
+Eurostar is the exclusive high-speed railway service connecting the United Kingdom with countries in continental Europe like France, Belgium and the Netherlands.
+Most Eurostar trains travel through the Channel Tunnel, also known as the Chunnel, between the UK and France.
+With a high-speed train service reaching speeds up to 186 mph (300 km/h), you will travel between London and The Hague in ultimate comfort coupled with modern, comfortable seats and large windows.
+When booking your Eurostar train between London and The Hague, you can choose between three ticket types: Standard, Standard Premier (with light refreshments served and spacious seats), and Business Premier (with flexible travel options, spacious seating, lounge access, priority boarding and hot meal served).

 Thanks to frequent, high-speed Eurostar services, it has never been easier to get the The Hague, Netherlands.
 Trains depart from the centrally located London St. Pancras, arriving at Den Haag in under four hours.
 Passengers are required to make one change at Rotterdam Centraal where they will join an Intercity train for the last leg of the route.